-- Determining how the region's power system can continue to address reliability concerns by identifying areas of the grid where the planned transmission system is insufficient, transmission system solutions, and cost considerations - Complying with interregional planning requirements; conducting required activities - Assessing energy-security risks and solutions for addressing resource adequacy and regional energy-security issues - Keeping abreast of existing and pending environmental regulations, emissions analyses, and other studies affecting generator operating requirements and the need for remediation measures - Integrating renewable and other resources to meet system needs as the grid transforms to one with high amounts of inverter-based technologies - Assessing multistate, ISO-NE, and state initiatives that affect system planning
+- Analyses of the amount, operating characteristics, and locations of needed energy, capacity, and operating reserves and how the region can meet these needs - Determining how the region's power system can continue to address reliability concerns by identifying areas of the grid where the planned transmission system is insufficient and developing cost effective transmission system solutions to solve the insufficiencies - Complying with interregional planning requirements; conducting required activities - Assessing energy-security risks and solutions for addressing resource adequacy and regional energy-security issues - Keeping abreast of existing and pending environmental regulations, emissions analyses, and other studies affecting generator operating requirements and the need for remediation measures - Integrating renewable and other resources to meet system needs as the grid transforms to one with high amounts of inverter-based technologies - Assessing multistate, ISO-NE, and state initiatives that affect system planning

 Through an open and transparent process, ISO-NE discusses study scopes of work, assumptions, and draft results with stakeholders.
-ISO-NE's stakeholder planning forum is the Planning Advisory Committee (PAC).28 PAC attendance is diverse and open to all and currently includes representatives from state and federal governmental agencies; Participating Transmission Owners (PTOs); ISO-NE market participants; other New England Power Pool (NEPOOL) members; consulting companies; manufacturers; and other organizations, such as universities and environmental groups.29
+ISO-NE's stakeholder planning forum is the Planning Advisory Committee (PAC).
+28 PAC attendance is diverse and open to all and currently includes representatives from state and federal governmental agencies; Participating Transmission Owners (PTOs); ISO-NE market participants; other New England Power Pool (NEPOOL) members; consulting companies; manufacturers; and other organizations, such as universities and environmental groups.
+29

-The Regional System Plan (RSP) is developed every other year.30 RSPs demonstrate that ISO-NE meets reliability requirements established by FERC, NERC, and NPCC, and the reports are produced in accordance with the requirements in Attachment K of ISO-NE's OATT.
+The Regional System Plan (RSP) is developed every other year.
+30 RSPs demonstrate that ISO-NE meets reliability requirements established by FERC, NERC, NPCC, and ISO-NE, and the reports are produced in accordance with the requirements in Attachment K of ISO-NE's OATT.
 Each RSP is a snapshot of the power system and relevant studies and forecasts at a point in time, and the results are updated as needed.

-ISO-NE studies evaluate proposed interconnections to and transmission service over the New England transmission system for projects listed in the ISO-NE's Interconnection Queue.31 The studies are performed to ensure that system reliability criteria and no-adverse-impact standards are met.
-They typically consist of thermal, voltage, stability, and short-circuit analyses and address the following topics:
+ISO-NE studies evaluate proposed interconnections to and transmission service over the New England transmission system for projects listed in the ISO-NE's Interconnection Queue.31 The studies are performed to ensure that system reliability criteria and no-adverse-impact standards are met under Section I.3.9 of the Tariff.
+They typically consist of thermal, voltage, stability, short-circuit, and electromagnetic transient (EMT) analyses and address the following topics: